-NA7.8.5 Automatic Scheduling -Controls Construction Inspection Acceptance Tests
+NA7.8.5 Automatic Scheduling Controls Acceptance Tests

-Prior to f\u00e4unctional t\u00e4esting, confirm and document the following:
+Prior to functional testing, confirm and document the following:

-- (a) Verify the The automatic scheduling controls are shown on plan documents and are is installed. - (b) Verify the The control is programmed with ON-on schedules and OFF-off schedule that matches the schedules in the construction documents.
-If the schedule is unknown, verify confirm that the programmed schedule matches the default schedule where the OFF-off schedule is from midnight to 6am and the ON-on schedule is all other night time hours, seven days per week.

-- (c) Demonstrate and document for tThe lighting control programming including both ON-on schedule and OFF off schedule, for weekday, weekend, and holidays (if applicable). - (d) Verify the The correct time and date is properly set in the control.
+- (a) The automatic scheduling controls are shown on plan documents and are installed. - (b) The control is programmed with on schedules and off schedule that matches the schedules in the construction documents.
+If the schedule is unknown, confirm that the programmed schedule matches the default schedule where the off schedule is from midnight to 6am and the on schedule is all other night time hours, seven days per week. - (c) The lighting control programming including both on schedule and off schedule, for weekday, weekend, and holidays (if applicable). - (d) The correct time and date is properly set in the control.